How the methodologies work

 6. Quality assurance

 Before an assessment is published, a checklist is completed covering evidence completeness, source independence, gaming countermeasure application, confidence calibration, and output format compliance.
-This is the last gate before the assessment goes out.

 Verification depth